magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_right-restraint.md

 danger to my practice.
 I didn’t open my eyes wide and speak excitedly to entertain them.
 I was too afraid to act like that.

 Be careful!
-Every has to face this and exercise restraint.
+Every *samaṇa* has to face this and exercise restraint.
 This is an important issue.

 Really, the teachings of the Buddha all make sense.
 Things you wouldn’t imagine really are so.
 It’s strange.
 At first I didn’t have any faith in